Handling Foreign Dividend Withholding as a US Investor

 Australia30%15%Franking credits may apply (complex)

-The durable lesson: UK dividends have no withholding for US investors—a significant advantage.
+The critical point: UK dividends have no withholding for US investors—a significant advantage.
 Swiss dividends lose 35% at the source without treaty benefits, making proper filing essential.

 The Foreign Tax Credit (Recovering What’s Withheld)